gwal1207/my-portfolio/README.md

 **Welcome to my portfolio!**

 Here, you will find the projects I've worked on as a **Junior Data Analyst**.
 My focus is on solving real-world business problems using data.
 This repository showcases my skills in **Power BI**, **SQL**, **Python**, and other data analysis tools.
+**I am currently open to collaborating on projects — even at low or no cost — when they offer opportunities for learning, professional growth, and portfolio development.**

 ## Projects

-**Data Analysis with Python**
-- Description: A collection of projects where I analyze datasets using Python, focusing on extracting insights and building data-driven solutions.
-- Tools used: Python, Pandas, Matplotlib, Seaborn

 **Power BI Dashboards**
 - Description: Interactive dashboards created using Power BI, focused on helping businesses make informed decisions.
-- Tools used: Power BI, DAX, Power Query
+- Tools used: Power BI, DAX, Power Query, Excel

 **SQL Projects**
 - Description: SQL queries and database management projects to extract, manipulate, and analyze data efficiently.
 - Tools used: SQL, MySQL, PostgreSQL

+**Data Analysis with Python**
+- Description: A collection of projects where I analyze datasets using Python, focusing on extracting insights and building data-driven solutions.
+- Tools used: Python, Pandas, Matplotlib, Seaborn

 ## About Me